Automotive safety: 1990s

 In 1995, the Insurance Institute for Highway Safety (IIHS) began frontal offset crash tests.

 Also in the same year, Volvo introduced the world's first car with side airbags: the 850.

 In 1996, the European New Car Assessment Programme (Euro NCAP) was established to test new vehicles' safety performance and publish the results for vehicle shoppers' information.
 The NHTSA crash tests are presently operated and published as the U.S. branch of the international NCAP programme.

 2000s

 In 2000, the NHTSA released a regulation making trunk releases mandatory for new cars by September of the following year due, in part, to the lobbying efforts of Janette Fennell.

 In 2003, the IIHS began conducting side impact crash tests.
 In 2004, NHTSA released new tests designed to test the rollover risk of new cars and SUVs.
 Only the Mazda RX-8 got a 5-star rating.

+Also in 2003, the National Highway Traffic Safety Administration (NHTSA) introduced a female counterpart crash test dummy of Hybrid III.
+This dummy was just a scaled-down version of the original Hybrid III, only representing the smallest 5% of women based on mid-1970s standards.

 In 2009, Citroën became the first manufacturer to feature "Snowmotion", an Intelligent Anti Skid system developed in conjunction with Bosch, which gives drivers a level of control in extreme ice or snow conditions similar to a 4x4.

 In 2009, NHTSA upgraded its roof-crush standard for vehicles weighing 6000 pounds or less.
 The new standard increased the crush load requirement from 1.5 to 3 times the vehicle's curb weight.